 Sight glasses are used in industries ranging from refineries to craft breweries.
+They allow you to look inside equipment without having to worry about explosions, corrosion, or other types of damage.
 Perhaps because of their widely-varied applications, sight glasses are called by different names.
 Broadly speaking, a sight glass is any kind of window on a process vessel or pipeline.
 However, there are other terms with more specific definitions.
 This blog post will explain them.

 This is a glass disc that mounts between gaskets and then is secured by a retaining ring.
 This is the older style, traditional sight glass.
 Because the glass is exposed to mounting forces, it could have imperceptible cracks that could lead to failure.
 After the glass disc is removed from service, such as for cleaning, it should be replaced.